Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: ML modeling

 The ML phase produces two predictive models that estimate, for a single-GPU setting, (i) achievable throughput and (ii) starvation risk for a given workload, adapter placement and \(A_{max}\) configuration.
 These estimators are repeatedly invoked by the greedy caching algorithm to guide distributed placement decisions.
 We adopt classical machine learning techniques, including Random Forests and Support Vector Machines, which provide strong predictive accuracy with moderate computational overhead.
 An optional refinement phase further reduces inference latency and improves interpretability, both critical for scalable and accountable production deployment.

-The models are trained on a performance dataset generated by executing the Digital Twin across a wide range of workload and device configurations.
+The models are trained on a performance dataset generated by executing the DT across a wide range of workload and device configurations.
 Each simulated scenario contributes one sample consisting of: (i) a feature vector encoding workload and device characteristics, (ii) the DT-estimated throughput, and (iii) a binary starvation indicator.
 Starvation is defined as the condition where DT-estimated throughput falls below 90\% of the total incoming token rate.
 Although the DT supports arbitrary workload distributions, training data is restricted to long-term workload patterns that can be anticipated in advance.
-In practice, request arrivals are modeled as a Poisson process with different arrival rates, and simulations use the average input and output token lengths of requests, which are assumed to be predictable in production environments.
+In practice, real production traces are approximated as per-adapter Poisson processes, with requests characterized by global average input and output token lengths, as these quantities are easier to estimate in production settings and yield sufficiently accurate results.

-The feature vector characterizes both the expected workload and the GPU configuration, comprising: the number of served adapters \(A\); the sum and standard deviation of adapter arrival rates; the maximum, mean, and standard deviation of adapter sizes; and the configured \(A_{max}\) value.
+The feature vector characterizes both the expected workload and the GPU configuration, comprising: the number of served adapters \(A\); the sum and standard deviation of adapter Poisson arrival rates; the maximum, mean, and standard deviation of adapter sizes; and the configured \(A_{max}\) value.
 Two independent models are trained: a regression model for throughput prediction and a binary classifier for starvation detection.